Science Analysis Group

 Subscribe to the BBX SAG Email List about Astrophysics Will Critically Need a High Angular Resolution Broad-Band X-ray Mission

-Much of the progress to our understanding of high energy astrophysical phenomena made over the past decade was driven by the coordinated observations between multiple X-ray missions.
-Observations covering a wide range of energy enabled a simultaneous study of various thermal and/or non-thermal physical processes in extreme environments such as shock waves, jets, accretion disc, and X-ray corona that often vary on short time scales.
-However, current high-energy broad-band observations are still limited by the lack of high angular resolution capability at energy ranges beyond Chandra's bandpass.
-Moreover, new facilities will increase the number of variable and transient objects by orders of magnitude in the upcoming decade.
-A high angular resolution broad-band X-ray mission will be critically needed by the astrophysics community to investigate the nature of these targets.
+Much of the progress to our understanding of high-energy astrophysical phenomena made over the past decade was driven by coordinated observations between multiple X-ray missions.
+Observations covering a wide range of energy enabled the simultaneous study of thermal and non-thermal physical processes in extreme environments such as shock waves, jets, accretion discs, and X-ray coronae.
+Many of these vary on short time scales.
+However, current high-energy broad-band observations are still limited by the lack of high angular resolution capabilities at energy ranges beyond Chandra's bandpass.
+Moreover, new multi-messenger facilities, both on the ground and in space, will increase the number of variable and transient objects by orders of magnitude in the upcoming decade.
+A high angular resolution broad-band X-ray mission will be critically needed by the astrophysics community to investigate the nature of these sources.

-The Broad-Band-X-ray (BBX) Science Analysis Group (SAG) will focus on identifying the scientific opportunities that would require coverage beyond typical capabilities of soft X-ray imaging missions like Chandra, XMM, and Swift (roughly 0.2 keV to roughly 10 keV) , such as the following examples:
+The Broad-Band-X-ray (BBX) Science Analysis Group (SAG) will focus on identifying the scientific opportunities that require coverage beyond the typical ~0.2 to ~10 keV capabilities of focusing soft X-ray facilities like Chandra, XMM-Newton, and Swift/XRT.
+Examples include:

-- Understanding physics in extreme environments through simultaneous broad-band spectral fitting from soft X-rays up to 100 keV or more.
+- Understanding physics in extreme environments through simultaneous broad-band observations from soft X-rays up to 100 keV or more.

 - Resolving faint extended emission in sites of particle acceleration, such as AGN jets and shock waves in supernova remnants and galaxy clusters.

-To support this effort, the SAG will also evaluate the impact of various technical capabilities, such as energy range, throughput and field of view requirements; time-domain monitoring and response strategy, taking into account the trade-off between different mission parameters.
+To support this effort, the SAG will also evaluate the state and impact of various technical capabilities, such as energy range, throughput, and field of view requirements, as well as time-domain monitoring and response strategies.
 Possibilities to be explored include a flagship-class mission with multiple instruments, or multiple missions operating in tandem.
 This SAG’s mission is primarily focused on the science case available to different configurations - there should only be high-level discussion about the engineering or budgetary realities associated with any particular design.

-The SAG will be chaired by with working group (WG) leads selected by the X-ray SIG chairs.
-Membership, including volunteers from the PhysPAG and broader astrophysics and technology communities, will be open.
+The SAG co-chairs were selected by the X-ray SIG (XRSIG) chairs.
+Membership on the SAG, including volunteers from the PhysPAG and broader astrophysics and technology communities, is open.

-The SAG will organize its work into thematic WGs corresponding to the science categories to be defined by the SAG co-chairs with inputs from the XRSIG, with an additional WG focused on technical enablers and mission architecture.
+The SAG will organize its work into thematic working groups (WGs) corresponding to the science categories to be defined by the SAG co-chairs with inputs from the XRSIG, with an additional WG focused on technical enablers and mission architecture.
+WG leads will be selected by the XRSIG chairs.
 Each WG will be responsible for gathering community input through email solicitations, teleconferences, and meetings at venues such as the HEAD and AAS meetings.

 The SAG will hold regular virtual meetings and coordinate across WGs.
-The final deliverable will be a community-vetted report to NASA HQ in 2026 summarizing the science case, technical drivers, for future studies of X-ray mission(s).
+The final deliverable will be a community-vetted report to NASA HQ in 2026 summarizing the science case and technical drivers for future studies of X-ray mission(s).

 SAG Chairs